jeffkt95/PersonalFinancialTools/README.md

       * Do this for both the test spreadsheet and the real one.
   * I had to change some of the classes that the other app uses, "Copy Quicken into spreadsheet" app.
 I need to test that I didn't break anything.
   * Add buttons to launch the pots and envelope spreadsheets
-  * Add space/buffer between the pots and envelope columns
+  * DONE Add space/buffer between the pots and envelope columns
 * Implement classes required for back-end code.
   * Envelopes.
-Parse the envelopes spreadsheet and store them.
-(I alreaady have code to do this.)
+An array of objects with the values put in the GUI
   * Pots.
-Parse the pots spreadsheet and store them.
-Will be very similar to the envelopes code I already implemented this.
+An array of objects with the values put in the GUI
 * Execute the transfer.
   * In pots spreadsheet:
     * Add a column, copy previous